AnthonyMastrean/anthonymastrean.github.com/source/_posts/2013-04-29-an-intro-to-straight-line-development.markdown

 > It's absolutely unwise, inappropriate, and downright dangerous to edit pushed, public history.

+A note for .NET users

+> Both `rebase` and `histedit` remove and replay commits locally.
+If you have a solution open in Visual Studio, it will get cranky, warning about changes and prompting you to reload files or projects.
+I suggest closing the solution beforehand.

 ## A Sample Workflow with Screenshots!

 Let's take a look at some screenshots of a rebase/histedit workflow that I performed recently.
 Lot's of public changes coming in.